Lissy93/dashy/docs/troubleshooting.md

 # Troubleshooting

-> _**This document contains common problems and their solutions.**_
+> _**This document contains common problems and their solutions.**_<br>
+> Please ensure your issue isn't listed here, before opening a new ticket.
 >
-> _If you came across an issue where the solution was not immediately obvious, consider adding it to this list to help other users._
+> _If you come across an issue not listed below, consider adding it, to help other users._

 ### Contents
 - [Refused to Connect in Web Content View](#refused-to-connect-in-modal-or-workspace-view)